robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "Wow."
 She took in a slow breath.

-"Take-off is the exciting bit—except for when we land," Brittany said with a grin and Lisa's eyes widened again.
+"Take-off is the exciting bit — except for when we land," Brittany said with a grin and Lisa's eyes widened again.

 "Don't worry, landing's quick," I added hurriedly.
 "Did you bring your iPad?"